pooltogether/v4-docs/docs/design/TwabController.md

 Periods work best for PoolTogether when lined up with draws.
 This is done by simply recording a timestamp on initialization by reading the last completed draw and by using a period length that is some fraction of a draw length.

 It is not necessary to do this, however it is important to note that due to Observation overwriting, average balances for a period are not finalized until a period ends.
 Therefore if a draw ends but a period has not, a user would be able to manipulate their average balance for that final period of time after the draw ends.
 This would result in an inaccurate record of their balance held during the draw.

-Rather than lining periods up with draws, PoolTogether could instead ignore the final period in a draw when calculating a users liquidity contribution.
-Since we know the final period may not finalized when the draw finishes we can ignore it to remove and worries of including manipulatable data.
-This would remove the need to make the period length a clean fraction of a draw length and remove the initialization timestamp reference to a finalized draw.
-However it would result in an imperfect tracking of balances over the draw since we’re ignoring some portion of data and doesn’t solve the fact that unfinished periods are not finalized, meaning external users still need to be aware of this when querying average balances over time.
+Twab periods are therefore aligned with prize pool draws to ensure accurate accounting for the duration of a draw.

 ### Calculating a TWAB